marketcalls/flask-traefik/README.md

 # Flask Application with Traefik Reverse Proxy

-This project demonstrates a simple Flask application setup using Traefik as a reverse proxy with Docker containers.
-The setup includes a basic Flask application serving a "Hello, World!" message and Traefik handling the routing and load balancing.
+This project demonstrates a Flask application setup using Traefik as a reverse proxy with Docker containers.
+The application features blueprints for modular routing, Tailwind CSS for styling, and ProxyFix for secure deployment behind a reverse proxy.

 ## Prerequisites

 - Docker and Docker Compose installed on your system
 - Git (optional, for cloning the repository)

-- Add the following entries to your hosts file:
+### Host Configuration

-### For macOS and Linux:
+#### For macOS and Linux:
 1. Open Terminal
 2. Edit the hosts file using sudo:
    ```bash